Cecil Frances Alexander: Biography

 In 1833, Alexander went to live at Milltown House in Strabane.
+(The building later became Strabane Grammar School until the school vacated the building in 2020.)
 While living there, she published a number of Christian books: Verses for Holy Seasons (1846), The Lord of the Forest and His Vassals (1847) – a children's allegory – and Hymns for Little Children (1848).
 By the close of the 19th century, Hymns for Little Children reached its 69th edition.
 Some of her hymns, such as "All Things Bright and Beautiful", "There is a green hill far away" and the Christmas carol "Once in Royal David's City", are known by Christians the world over, as is her rendering of "Saint Patrick's Breastplate".

 In Strabane in October 1850 she married the Anglican clergyman William Alexander, afterwards Bishop of Derry and Archbishop of Armagh.
 Her husband also wrote several books of poetry, of which the best known is St. Augustine's Holiday and other Poems.
 She was six years older than the clergyman, causing great family concern.
+Alexander published Poems on Subjects in the Old Testament in 1854, which includes the poem "The Burial of Moses," often utilized by Mark Twain during his encore performances.
 Her daughter, Eleanor Jane Alexander, was also a poet.

 Alexander was involved in charitable work for much of her life.
 Money from her first publications had helped build the Derry and Raphoe Diocesan Institution for the Deaf and Dumb, which was founded in Strabane in 1846.
 The profits from Hymns for Little Children were also donated to the school.
 She was involved with the Derry Home for Fallen Women, and worked to develop a district nurses service.
 She was an "indefatigable visitor to poor and sick".
 She was criticised, however, for her endorsement of the class system, as expressed, for example, in the original third verse of "All Things Bright and Beautiful":